-On June 16th, 2014, Jenny packed her ukulele, a waterproof notebook, a pair of shiny neon spandex pants, and her life for the next four months into a red backpack and flew to Helsinki to begin a long trek north.
-She was retracing the steps of a woman who in 1949 had followed her writing muse beyond the Arctic Circle, landing herself among the gold miners of Lapland where she lived until she was arrested, deported and disappeared, leaving a growing legend in her wake.
-Jenny had met the 90-year-old Petronella van der Moer in March 2013 through her friend, Petronella’s daughter, Solange.
-The following day she made the decision to quit her job, put dreams for a creative writing MFA on hold, and launch a Kickstarter Campaign to raise funds for her project.
-Jenny’s goal was simple: to write about her adventure, and in turn breathe life into Petronella’s.
+On June 16th, 2014, Jenny packed her ukulele, a waterproof notebook, and a pair of shiny neon spandex pants into a red backpack and flew to Helsinki to begin a long trek north.
+She was retracing the steps of a woman who in 1949 had followed her writing muse beyond the Arctic Circle, landing herself among the gold miners of Lapland where she lived until she was arrested, deported, and disappeared, leaving a growing legend in her wake.
+Jenny met the 90-year-old Petronella van der Moer in March 2013 and made the decision to quit her job, put dreams for a creative writing MFA on hold, and launch a Kickstarter Campaign to raise funds for her project.
+Her goal was simple: to write about her adventure, and in turn breathe life into Petronella’s.